Berkeley-MDes/tdf-fa23-6j17/weekly-reports/2023-08-28 weekly-report.md

 #  Week of 08/28/2023 (Week 2)
-## Zoe(Jiayi) Liu, Techology Design Foundations
+## Zoe(Jiayi) Liu, Technology Design Foundations

 ### Summary:

-This week,  I learn a lots of things in the process of making an phone stand Some information about my process:
+This week,  I learned a lot of things in the process of making a phone stand Some information about my process:

 <img width="100%" src="project0-1.JPG"></img><br>